-In the following item, there are four shapes forming a sequence going from left to right.
-You are to choose from the alternatives at the right (A,B,C) and (D) the one which would most logically come next in the sequence.
+In the following item there are four shapes forming a sequence going from left to right.
+You are to choose from the alternatives (A, B, C and D), the one which would most logically come next in the sequence.

 Example